AI is no longer an experiment, the question is no longer "if"

 The hard part

-The chatbot’s first 4 weeks were a disaster: customers complained it “gives wrong info”, “doesn’t understand questions”.
-The problem: 30% of product descriptions were incomplete or outdated, and the chatbot was trying to answer from them.
+The chatbot's first 4 weeks were a disaster.
+Customers complained it gave wrong info or did not understand questions.
+The problem: 30% of product descriptions were incomplete or outdated, and the chatbot was answering from them.

-Fix: 2 weeks of product-data cleanup + training the chatbot on the 50 most frequent “weird” questions.
+Fix: 2 weeks of product-data cleanup plus training the chatbot on the 50 most frequent "weird" questions.
 From week 4 onward, sharp improvement.

 Takeaway

-An AI chatbot won’t solve every support problem - but it will handle the repetitive 70%.
+An AI chatbot will not solve every support problem, but it handles the repetitive 70%.
 The other 30% is human value-add (complex complaints, consulting-style advice).
 The chatbot frees humans up for that work.

 What the client did

-A European B2B SaaS company (project management software, ~600 paying customers) had an onboarding duration problem:
+European B2B SaaS company (project management software, ~600 paying customers).
+Onboarding duration problem:

-- 30 minutes per new user in support time (demo call + setup)
+- 30 minutes per new user in support time (demo call plus setup)

 - 21% of new customers abandoned during the first 14 days

-- The support team (3 people) spent 80% of their time on onboarding
+- Support team (3 people) spent 80% of their time on onboarding

 What we built